kubernetes-sigs/cluster-api-provider-ibmcloud/CONTRIBUTING.md

 make build-push-images
 ```

-Now, you can follow the [guide](./README.md#getting-started) to get started with the Cluster API Provider IBM Cloud.
+Now, you can follow the [getting started guide](./README.md#getting-started) to work with the Cluster API Provider IBM Cloud.